Water Rate Updates

 Will the changes bring parity to prices for single family homes and irrigation or merely closer to parity - and if so - what is the price for the first gallon?

-Justin Manson asked about 1 year ago
+Justin Manson asked over 1 year ago

 Closer to parity, as parity will vary as individuals make consumption choices and patterns change over time.
 Exact parity would only be possible retroactively.
 The price for the first gallon (or 1,000 gallon unit) is shown in Exhibit B to the February 16, 2023 staff report.
 The staff report is linked on the right hand side of this page.